barteqcz/ctn/README.md

 ## Custom Europe Transmitter Network for Local Radio Mod by Koenvh.

-Please, read the manual below before using :D
+Please, read the manual below before using 😃

 ### What does this include?